GlacioHack/geoutils/doc/source/benchmarking_performance.md

 ## Test suite for scalable execution and large datasets

-Every GeoUtils operation listed as {ref}`chunked or lazy <scalability-support>` is tested on all supported Python versions and operating systems to ensure its respect of Dask laziness, deferred I/O, and loading behaviour, while yielding **exactly** the same output as in-memory operations.
+Every GeoUtils operation advertised as {ref}`chunked or lazy <scalability-support>` is tested on all supported Python versions and operating systems for its respect of Dask laziness, deferred I/O, and loading behaviour, while yielding **exactly** the same output as in-memory operations.

-In addition, GeoUtils also includes large data tests running on latest Python and Ubuntu releases, verifying that these operations use less memory than loading the full raster would require, while yielding a correct result.
+In addition, GeoUtils also includes large data tests running on the latest Python and Ubuntu, verifying that these operations use less memory than loading the full raster would require, while yielding a correct result.